nteetor/yonder/docs/inputs/radioinput.md

 name: radioInput
 title: Radio inputs
 description: Create a reactive radio input of one or more radio controls.
-inheritParams: buttonInput
+inheritParams: checkboxInput
 parameters:
 - name: choices
   description: |-
-    A character vector specifying labels for the radio or radiobar input's choices.
+    A character vector or list of tag elements specifying the input's choices.
 - name: values
   description: |-